 At the end of her shift, our 50-something-year-old cleaner comes out of the bathroom with a huge grin on her face and says to me, “I go to church now.
 Do you like my shirt?”
-Being a bright and bubbly woman, she was near to bouncing around the kitchen, proud to be wearing a shirt her now-deceased sister used to own.
+Being a bright and bubbly woman, she was near to bouncing around the kitchen, proud to be wearing a shirt her now-deceased, and well-loved, sister used to own.

-She’s sporting what looks like a new blouse, patterned in reds and browns, subtle frills adorning her collar – obviously a blouse for slightly special occasions and, in fact, not gruesome-looking (like most fashion here).
-However, this particular top is transparent enough that I can clearly see her black bra beneath.
+She’s sporting a new blouse, patterned in reds and browns, a waved collar adorning her neck – not nearly as gruesome as most fashion here, and obviously a blouse for special occasions.
+That said, this particular top is transparent enough to showcase her black bra beneath it.

-The current 30-40ish generation is devoutly abstinent, and yet the women will wear what I can only call club-attire to work; trying to attract a certain form of attention, no?
+Entirely reflective of the constant paradox that is Vietnam: the current 30-40ish generation is devoutly abstinent and yet the women will wear what I can only call club attire to work, church, the grocery store, everywhere..

 I’d have said this was only to be seductive, but it seems more of a commonplace absent-minded decision than the former.
 This, especially if my genuinely sweet, and rather religious, cleaner will wear a transparent top to church.
 Surely she isn’t trying to be seductive.

 ..Unless she’s planning on seducing her Pastor/Priest/Whatever.